 The Group divested the Evans business and EMEA inventory via an asset sale and purchase agreement (the Agreement).
 AK Retail Holdings Limited (AK Retail Holdings), has acquired the Evans brand, intellectual property and customer base under the Agreement that was signed and closed on 3 August 2023.
-The Agreement that was signed and closed on 3 August 2023.
-The
+The Agreement also includes the sale of all the inventory in City Chic's EMEA business.

 Under the Agreement, AK Retail Holdings has paid City Chic a total cash consideration of £8m.
-Net of transaction costs, and Transaction costs are considered with its 3PL provider to close its UK warehouse which also supports its European operations.
+Net of transaction costs, and the closure of City Chic's UK warehouse, the consideration is c. £6.4m (c. \$12m AUD).
+City Chic has agreed with its 3PL provider to close its UK warehouse which also supports its European operations.
 As a result, the Navabi business has ceased trading.
 City Chic retains the right to trade under the City Chic, Avenue and other non-Evans brands in EMEA in the future.
 There will be a transition period for AK Retail Holdings to sell all non-Evans branded product and for City Chic to sell its remaining Evans-branded product in ANZ and North America.